AquinoLuisMartin/pet-management-system/README.md

 # Pet Management System

 ## Overview
-The Pet Management System is a web application designed to manage pet records.
-It allows users to add, edit, delete, and view pet information in a user-friendly interface.
+The Pet Management System is a web application designed to manage pet records, appointments, veterinarians, and billing.
+It allows veterinary clinics to manage their operations efficiently.

 ## Project Structure
 ```